ONLINE TAX BILL

 The duties on transfers of immovables are imposed at the time of purchase of an immovable and are payable in one instalment.

-In accordance with the Act respecting duties on transfers of immovables, the transfer duties for properties are calculated as follows for the year 2024:
+In accordance with the Act respecting duties on transfers of immovables, the transfer duties for properties are calculated as follows for the year 2025: - 0.5% of the basis of imposition which does not exceed $61,500

 The Town does not re-issue tax account invoices when a building is sold.
 As a new owner, you must be sure that the municipal taxes due on your building have been paid by contacting the Town.